bjpop/favr/README.txt

 Explanation of the arguments:

    --variants=<variant list>

-      same as the favr_family_annotate.py tool (described above).
+      same as the favr_35s_filter.py tool (described above).

    --startslack=<distance from start of coding region>

-      Annotate variants which are within startslack base positions before the start of a coding region.
+      Annotate variants which are within "startslack" base positions before the start of a coding region.

    --spliceslack=<distance from exon start/end sites>

-      Annotate variants which are within +/- base positions of an exon start or end boundary.
+      Annotate variants which are within +/- "spliceslack" base positions of an exon start or end boundary.

    --refGene=<refGene.txt file>